 Southeast Soccer Club

-One of the oldest soccer clubs in Portland, SESC was one of the founding clubs of the now-massive Portland Youth Soccer Association.
+One of the oldest soccer clubs in Portland, Southeast Soccer Club, or SESC, was one of the founding clubs of the now-massive Portland Youth Soccer Association.

-When to sign up: Recreational soccer registration for the fall is May 15 to July 15.
+When to sign up: Recreational soccer registration for the fall is mid-May to mid-August.
 Competitive program tryouts begin in early April and run through early May.
-Spring registration is February 15 to March 15.
+Spring registration is typically mid-February to mid-March.

 i9 Sports

-i9 is a national organization that supports tons of community leagues in and around Portland.
+i9 is a national organization that supports tons of community leagues in and around Portland, as well as in Gresham and Vancouver.
 It’s easy to use their site to search by zip code and see what’s available close to you.
+And in addition to year- round programs, there are are Nike Kids summer camps.

 When to sign up: Summer registration is open April to June, fall registration is open June to August; spring registration is open January to March.

-Areas served: Clackamas, Gresham, Tigard, Beaverton, SW Portland, Lake Oswego, West Linn, Parkrose, N Portland and Vancouver.
+Area served: Clackamas, Gresham, Tigard, Beaverton, Southwest Portland, Lake Oswego, West Linn, Parkrose, North Portland and Vancouver.

 YMCA Indoor Soccer